 - Turn down the motor speed on the Flexio 570 and 590.

-The angle of paint spraying out is wrong
+The angle of the paint spraying out is wrong

 - Be sure to adjust the front mixing twist spryer.
 Horizontal and vertical adjustments are available.